maghead/maghead/README.md

 Maghead is an open-source Object-Relational Mapping (ORM) designed for PHP7.

-Maghead uses static code generator to generate static classes that maps to the database records and methods, which reduces runtime costs, therefore it's pretty lightweight and fast.
+Maghead uses static code generator to generate static classes that maps to the database records and methods, which reduces runtime costs, therefore it's pretty lightweight and extremely fast.

 With the simple schema design, you can define your model schema very easily and you can even embed closure in your schema classes.

 How fast is it?
+Currently it's the fastest ORM written in pure PHP.
 [See the benchmark for more details](https://github.com/c9s/forked-php-orm-benchmark).

 Automatic Migration Demonstration
 --------------------------------